Homotopy theory of symmetric powers: Left Bousfield localization

-Consider the following bicategories (specified by their objects, 1-morphisms, and 2-morphisms): \begin{itemize} \item model categories, left Quillen functors, and natural transformations; \item $\V$-enriched model categories, $\V$-enriched left Quillen functors, and $\V$-enriched natural transformations ($\V$ is a symmetric monoidal model category); \item (symmetric) monoidal model categories, strong (symmetric) monoidal left Quillen functors, and (symmetric) monoidal natural transformations; \item same as above, but $\V$-enriched. \end{itemize} There are obvious forgetful functors that discard enrichments or monoidal structures.

-\defi Fix one of the bicategories~$W$ defined above.
-Suppose $\C\in W$ and $S$ is a class of morphisms in~$\C$.
-A {\it left Bousfield localization of~$\C$ with respect to~$S$\/} is a 1-morphism $j\colon\C\to\BL_S\C$ such that precomposition with~$j$ induces an equality between the category of morphisms $\BL_S\C\to\mathcal E$ (note these are in particular left Quillen functors) and the category of morphisms $\C\to\mathcal E$ whose left derived functors send elements of~$S$ to weak equivalences in~$\mathcal E$. \xdefi
+\defi \cite[Theorem~3.3.19]{Hirschhorn:Model}, \cite[Definitions~4.2, 4.42]{Barwick:Left} Let $W$ be either of the following bicategories (specified by their objects, 1-morphisms, and 2-morphisms): \begin{enumerate}[(a)] \item model categories, left Quillen functors, and natural transformations; \item (symmetric) monoidal model categories, strong (symmetric) monoidal left Quillen functors, and (symmetric) monoidal natural transformations; \end{enumerate} Suppose $\C\in W$ and $S$ is a class of morphisms in~$\C$.
+A {\it left Bousfield localization of~$\C$ with respect to~$S$\/} is a 1-morphism $j\colon\C\to\BL_S\C$ such that precomposition with~$j$ induces an equality between the category of morphisms $\BL_S\C\to\mathcal E$ (which are, in particular, left Quillen functors) and the category of morphisms $\C\to\mathcal E$ whose left derived functors send elements of~$S$ to weak equivalences in~$\mathcal E$. \xdefi

-In the case when objects of~$W$ are monoidal, we use the notation~$\BL^\otimes$ instead of~$\BL$ to remind the reader of this fact.
-The above definition can be located in the ordinary case in~\cite[Definition~4.2]{Barwick:Left} or~\cite[Theorem~3.3.19]{Hirschhorn:Model}, in the enriched case in~\cite[Definition~4.42]{Barwick:Left} (which also implicitly contains the unenriched monoidal case because any symmetric monoidal model category is enriched over itself), and in the enriched monoidal case implicitly in~\cite[Proposition~4.47]{Barwick:Left}.
-Gorchinskiy and Guletski\u\i~\cite[Lemma~26]{GorchinskiyGuletskii:Symmetric} give an explicit formula for the underlying model category of a monoidal Bousfield localization.
-The term ``monoidal Bousfield localization'' is due to White~\cite{White:Monoidal}, who also gives an exposition of the existence of monoidal Bousfield localizations.
+For Part~\refit{monoidal.localization}, we write $\BL^\t$ instead of~$\BL$ and refer to this as a \emph{monoidal Bousfield localization} (the terminology is due to White~\cite{White:Monoidal}).
+By \cite[Lemma~26]{GorchinskiyGuletskii:Symmetric}, the underlying model category of a monoidal localization is given by $U(\BL^\t_S\C)=\BL_{S^\otimes}U(\C)$, where $S^\otimes$ is the monoidal saturation of~$S$, which consists of the derived monoidal products of the elements of~$S$ and the objects of~$\C$ (or some class of homotopy generators of~$\C$, e.g., the set of domains and codomains of some set of generating cofibrations of~$\C$).
+Fibrant objects in $\BL_{S^\t} \C$ are those fibrant objects $W$ in $\C$ such that the derived internal hom (as opposed to the derived mapping space, which appears in nonmonoidal localizations) $\hHom_\C(\xi, W)$ is a weak equivalence in $\C$ for any $\xi \in S$ \cite[4.46.4]{Barwick:Left}.

 \rema The above definition talks about equality of categories to ensure that the underlying category of a left Bousfield localization does not change.
 One can replace equality with isomorphism or equivalence, which would yield an isomorphic or equivalent underlying category. \xrema